The First Year programme

 There is a community celebration of Mass and at least two of the Hours of the Prayer of the Church each day, as well as half an hour of silent prayer together and the opportunity for Eucharistic adoration at other times.

 The Lord’s Day

 Regular and frequent confession is an important part of a seminarian’s life.
 The Sacrament of Penance (First Rite) is available most days at a set time in the chapel.
 Many seminarians choose to celebrate the Sacrament with their spiritual directors, or at nearby churches.
-Each term, we have a Second Rite of Reconciliation, with visiting priests.
+Each year, we have a Second Rite of Reconciliation, with visiting priests in the Lenten season.

 Our Blessed Mother

-There are four Word and Faith groups, comprising seven or eight seminarians each, which meet weekly.
+There are four of five De Verbo groups, comprising seven or eight seminarians each, which meet weekly.
 The groups offer an opportunity for the participants to develop in articulating their own faith and listening to others.
 All meetings include proclamation of and response to a passage of scripture.

 Every student observes a week long annual retreat.
 These are usually organized according to year level groups and are held at locations away from the College.
 Moreover, in the first week of the new year, first year seminarians are engaged in an orientation retreat, offsite.
 With the exception of 5th and 6th year seminarians, the rest of the seminary participates in a three day retreat at the College.
-Melbourne and Vinh students also observe a week of recollection in Holy Week.
+Melbourne students also observe a week of recollection in Holy Week.
 Students from country dioceses generally spend Holy Week at their home cathedral.
 In the 5th year the full Spiritual Exercises are offered.